basecamp/pow/README.md

 ## Configuring Pow

 Pow is designed so that most people will never need to configure it.
-Sometimes you can't avoid adjusting a setting or two, though.
+Sometimes you can't avoid having to adjust a setting or two, though.
 When Pow boots, it executes the `.powconfig` script in your home directory if it's present.
 You can use this script to set environment variables that will override Pow's default settings.

 For example, this `~/.powconfig` file tells Pow to kill idle applications after 5 minutes (300,000 ms) and spawn 3 workers per app: